gosaliajigar/Programs/src/iterators/README.md

  * <br>
  *
  * How Fail Fast Iterator come to know that the internal structure is modified?
- * Iterator read internal data structure (object array) directly .
+ * Iterator read internal data structure (object array) directly.
 The internal
  * data structure(i.e object array) should not be modified while iterating
  * through the collection.
 To ensure this it maintains an internal flag "mods".
  * Iterator checks the "mods" flag whenever it gets the next value (using